-Within the Project Area, the Permian coal measures outcrop throughout the portions of the central area and northern area, and underlie the Rewan Group and surficial cover throughout the remainder of the Project Area.
-Within the Study Area they underlie the Rewan Group and surficial cover, and outcrop along the ridgelines to the east and west of the Study Area.
+The Permian coal measures outcrop towards the centre and north of the Project Area, and underlie the Rewan Group and surficial cover throughout the remainder of the Project Area.
+Within the Study Area the Permian coal measures generally, underlie the Rewan Group and surficial cover, and outcrop along the ridgelines to the east and west of the Study Area.
 Groundwater occurrence within the Permian coal measures is largely restricted to the more permeable coal seams that exhibit secondary porosity through fractures and cleats (Section 5.2).

 Within the Project Area, there are 12 Project groundwater monitoring bores that intersect the Permian coal measures.
 The location of these bores is shown on Figure 5-1.
 All bores target the Rangal Coal Measures, with five of the bores within the Leichhardt Seam (C2105R, C2136, R2008, R2010R, R2032), four within the Vermont Seam (G2304R, G2307, R2035, R2055), and three within the interburden (R2009R, R2034R, R2054).
-Within the Project Area, groundwater levels within the Rangal Coal Measures coal range from 190 mAHD to 166 mAHD.
+In the Project Area, groundwater levels within the Rangal Coal Measures coal range from 190 mAHD to 166 mAHD.
 Bore R2304 screened in the Vermont Seam remained dry across the 2019 monitoring period.
 Replacement bore R2304R however provided an initial water level of 167 mAHD.

-Groundwater levels in the Fort Cooper Coal Measures of range from 31.9 mbgl to 32.7 mbgl (165.5 mAHD to 168 mAHD) within the Study Area.
+Groundwater levels in the Fort Cooper Coal Measures range from 31.9 mbgl to 32.7 mbgl (165.5 mAHD to 168 mAHD) within the Study Area.
 Seven monitoring bores located directly to the west of the Project Area, as part of the Eagle Downs Mine monitoring network are screened within the Fort Cooper Coal Measures.
 Groundwater levels within this unit to the west of the Project Area range from approximately 187 mAHD (MB1) to 196.74 mAHD (MB4).